FLalejandro/Move-Tutors/README.md

 ## Compatibility

-TutorMoves is designed to work seamlessly with other mods, including:
+me.novoro.TutorMoves is designed to work seamlessly with other mods, including:

 - **Impactor**: For economy integration.
 - **LuckPerms**: For permission management.

 ---

-Enjoy using TutorMoves and take your Pokémon training to the next level!
+Enjoy using me.novoro.TutorMoves and take your Pokémon training to the next level!